softwareByAndi/vulkan_rote_memory_test/README.md

 # notes and updates

-### CURRENT STEP (physical device)
+### physical device - (current step at time of note)
-as far as I can tell, this is working.
+As far as I can tell, this is working.
 It's slow, but that's because I've re-written the entire program over a dozen times by now, and I can write previous steps with ease.
 As I'm progressing, I'm realizing how simple each of the steps actually are - when validations, and abstractions are ripped away, each step is really simple and easy to remember.

 # TASKS
 - [x] CMakeLists